 - Find a local Psychiatrist in your town

-- A number of factors, including unrealistic expectations, financial pressures, and too many commitments can cause stress at holiday time.
+- A number of factors, including unrealistic expectations, financial pressures, and too many commitments can cause stress and anxiety at holiday time.

-- Certain people may feel depressed around the winter holidays due to seasonal affective disorder (SAD), sometimes referred to as seasonal depression.
+- Certain people may feel anxious or depressed around the winter holidays due to seasonal affective disorder (SAD), sometimes referred to as seasonal depression.

 - Headaches, excessive drinking, overeating, and insomnia are some of the possible consequences of poorly managed holiday stress.

-- Those suffering from any type of holiday depression or stress can benefit from increased social support during this time of year.
+- Those suffering from any type of holiday anxiety, depression, or stress can benefit from increased social support during this time of year.
 Counseling or support groups can also be beneficial.